Our offices Get in touch

 Our policy complies with UK law accordingly implemented, including that required by the EU General Data Protection Regulation (GDPR).

-The law requires us to tell you about your rights and our obligations to you in regards to the processing and control of your personal data.
+The law requires us to tell you about your rights and our obligations to you in regard to the processing and control of your personal data.
 You can see further information about your rights, and our obligations, at www.ico.org.uk.

-Except as set out below, we do not share, or sell, or disclose to a third party, any information collected through our website.
+Except as set out below, we do not share, sell, or disclose to a third party, any information collected through our website.

 This site’s compliance with the above legislation, all of which are stringent in nature, means that this site is likely compliant with the data protection and user privacy legislation set out by many other countries and territories as well.

 The law requires us to determine under which basis we process different categories of your personal information and to notify you of the basis for each category.
-If a basis on which we process your personal information is no longer relevant, then we shall immediately stop processing your data.
+If the basis on which we process your personal information is no longer relevant, then we shall immediately stop processing your data.

 3.1 Information we process because we have a contractual obligation to you

 When you create an account on our website, buy a product or service from us, or otherwise agree to our terms and conditions, a contract is formed between you and us.
 To carry out our obligations under that contract we must process the information you give us.
 Some of this information may be personal information.
-We will use it in order to:

-• sell products to you
+• Sell products to you

-• provide you with our services
+• Provide you with our services

-• provide you with suggestions and advice on products, services and how to obtain the most from using our website
+• Provide you with suggestions and advice on products, services and how to obtain the most from using our website

-• verify your identity under The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
+• Verify your identity under The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.

 We process this information on the basis there is a contract between us, or that you have requested we use the information before we enter into a legal contract.
-Additionally, we may aggregate this information in a general way and use it to provide class information, for example to monitor our performance with respect to a service we provide.
+Additionally, we may aggregate this information in a general way and use it to provide class information, for example, to monitor our performance with respect to a service we provide.
 If we use it for this purpose, you as an individual will not be personally identifiable.
 We shall continue to process this information until the contract between us ends or is terminated by either party under the terms of the contract.

 3.2 Information we process with your consent

-Through certain actions when otherwise there is no contractual relationship between us, such as when you browse our website or ask us to provide you more information about our business, including our products and services, you provide your consent to us to process information that may be personal information.
+Through certain actions when otherwise there is no contractual relationship between us, such as when you browse our website or ask us to provide you with more information about our business, including our products and services, you provide your consent to us to process information that may be personal information.

 In order to facilitate the delivery of our services to you, we have a number of agreements in place with recognised office space providers.
 We only share personal data with the office space provider that operates at the chosen location that you have selected as your office address, this is an integral part of us being able to deliver our services to you.
-To minimise the risk to your privacy, we only share the minimum amount of personal data necessary to both deliver the services to you, and to meet the local regulatory responsibilities at each chosen office space location.
+To minimise the risk to your privacy, we only share the minimum amount of personal data necessary to both deliver the services to you and to meet the local regulatory responsibilities at each chosen office space location.

-3.4 Information we process because we have a legal obligation
+3.3 Information we process because we have a legal obligation

 We require personal information to adhere to The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, this includes photo identification and proof of address.
 It is our legal obligation to collect this and cannot commence our service to you without this information.
 We will keep this data for as long as you remain a customer, and then for six years following the cancellation of your account to adhere to current legislation.
 To find out more about our Money Laundering processes, please follow this link. http://www.virtual-headquarters.com/money-laundering-regulations-virtual-offices/